 |Flower Color:||Pink.
 Blue in more acidic soils with aluminum availability|

 |Pruning Season:||Prune in late winter, flowers on new wood|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting|

-Let's Dance Blue Jangles Hydrangeas for Sale Online
+Hydrangea Let's Dance Blue Jangles Shrubs for Sale Online

 Let's Dance Blue Jangles Hydrangea is a big-leaf hydrangea that blooms on both old and new wood, with a tight, compact habit that is unusual among reblooming hydrangeas.